PADOS Theatre

 In parallel, our social media campaigns directed users to the website for additional information and bookings, consolidating traffic to a single, unified source.
 This streamlined approach eliminated the need for the charity to update multiple platforms, ensuring that any website update automatically kept all audiences informed.

 Moreover, we ensured that the mobile experience was fully aligned with the desktop version, allowing members and users to access the charity’s information and make bookings seamlessly, wherever they chose.
-This approach prioritized accessibility and inclusivity, catering to a diverse range of user preferences.
+This approach prioritised accessibility and inclusivity, catering to a diverse range of user preferences.

 Testimonial from Claire - Executive committee member